robhagemans/pcbasic/DEVELOPMENT.md

 The 1.9.1 release of PyGame, currently still standard on some distributions (e.g. Ubuntu 16.04 LTS), unfortunately contains a few bugs that have been resolved in newer releases.
 Please use the latest PyGame release from pygame.org, or install with `pip install pygame`.

+#### Contributing code ####

+The current code base of PC-BASIC was written by a single author, Rob Hagemans.
+That is not to say it should stay that way.
+If you would like to contribute code to PC-BASIC, please contact the author at _robhagemans@users.sourceforge.net_.

+You'll need to agree for your code contributions to be licensed under the [Expat MIT License](https://opensource.org/licenses/MIT).
+This is a more permissive licence than PC-BASIC is (currently) released under.
+The reason I ask for a permissive licence for contributions is that it allows me to re-license the code at a later date.